glamempireaus/easydatingapp/README.md

 Frontend written in React using Typescript.
 Backend written in Java using JakartaEE via TomEE.

-NodeJS server talks to Tomcat through REST-api API.
+NodeJS server talks to Tomcat through RESTful API using JAX-RS.